monadius/vscode-hol-light/README.md

 1) `hol-light.tacticMaxLines`: number.
 Default: `30`.

     A number which specifies how many lines could be selected when a multiple line tactic is sent to HOL Light.

-1) `hol-light.simpleSelection`: boolean.
-Default: `false`.

-    A boolean flag which indicates whether to use a simple algorithm for selecting statements with the command *Send selected text to HOL Light REPL*.
-In general, this flag should be `false`.
-But if you notice any slowdown for very large HOL Light files, then it could be because the standard statement selection algorithm is too slow and a less accurate simple algorithm could be used to improve performance.

 1) `hol-light.highlightColor`: string.
 Default: `editor.wordHighlightStrongBackground`